pamagister/mbox_converter/README.md

    * create and activate a `.venv` if needed,
    * install requirements,
-   * and run the parser on the file.
+   * and run the Converter on the file.

 ---

 ### 📝 Notes

 * The `.venv` directory will be reused across runs.
-* You can modify the batch or shell script to hard-code specific parser options (like `--format csv`), if desired.
+* You can modify the batch or shell script to hard-code specific Converter options (like `--format csv`), if desired.

 Let me know if you’d like a version that includes GUI elements (e.g., file picker dialogs).